What's the Difference Between Disordered Eating and Eating Disorders?

 What is Disordered Eating?

-Disordered eating is very common.
-Engaging in abnormal behaviors with food or obsessive thoughts around food and the body is fairly disordered, but we don't realize it because it's a normal part of this ridiculous health-obsessed culture.
+Disordered eating is actually very common.
+Engaging in abnormal behaviors with food or obsessive thoughts around food and the body has become so normalized in our health, wellness, and body obsessed culture.

 When To Get Help for an Eating Disorder